-4.3 A parallel AND serial architecture
+4.3.
+A Both Parallel AND Serial Architecture

 CAV embraces both the parallel processing of codelets and the serial functioning of consciousness.
-Due to the quasi-independent codelets structure it is easy to evolve or substitute a certain codelet.
-It also easily supports the addition of new features.
+Due to the quasiindependent codelets structure it is easy to evolve or substitute a certain codelet.
+It also easily supports the adition of new features.
 The serial mechanism of consciousness serializes the parallel results of codelet processing.
 This serialization shows the most relevant events first in order to handle the current situation.